 Here are the 11 steps you need to take to start and grow your new wedding planning business:

-VISION CAST FOR THE KIND OF BUSINESS YOU WANT
+KNOW WHAT KIND OF WEDDING PLANNING BUSINESS YOU WANT

 Everyone is building a different kind of business under different circumstances.
-You might want to have a career that allows you to raise your family at the same time.
+For instance, you might want to have a career that allows you to raise your family at the same time.
 Or, you might want to build a million-dollar empire.

 Don't skip this step.
 And listen to this podcast episode to get started.